 The above examples can all cause a patient potential irreversible pain and harm.
 Surgery teams should not get away with making any of the above mistakes.

-The Right West Virginia Surgical Error Lawyers Can Make the Difference
+The Right Charleston Surgical Error Lawyers Can Make the Difference

 When we decide to have surgery, we trust our lives in the hands of our surgeons and surgical team.
 When this trust is shattered and injury or death occurs, it’s time to take matters into your own hands and trust in the U.S. civil justice system to do what’s right.

-At DiTrapano Barrett DiPiero McGinley & Simmons, PLLC, we can pair you with a skilled and knowledgeable West Virginia surgical error attorney who will be happy to tell you the merits of your potential case.
+At DiPiero Simmons McGinley & Bastress, PLLC, we can pair you with a skilled and knowledgeable West Virginia surgical error attorney who will be happy to tell you the merits of your potential case.
 We represent medical malpractice victims in Charleston and throughout the entire state of West Virginia.
 With our help, you can return to the task of living.
 Contact us today for a free consultation and evaluation of your claim.